stefandezarn/SQL-Portfolio-Project/SQL.md

 FROM pizza_types
 ```

+### Produce a list of every pizza type, the total quantity of those pizzas ordered and a popularity rank based on the total quantity ordered.
 ```
--- What is the popularity ranking of the pizza types?

 SELECT
     pt.name,